NHOrus/ponydownloader/README.md

 Ponydownloader seeks to provide useful command-line tool to download images from [Derpibooru](https://derpibooru.org) using provided API

-Currently ponydownloader provides three bits of functionality: download by image id, download by tag and filter images you download by their score.
+Currently ponydownloader provides three bits of functionality: download by image id, download by tag and filter images you download by their score and/or favorites.

 Usage
 -----